 In 2018, Adrian was designated as a member of the Medical Cannabis Outstanding Issues Working Group in the Edibles Permitted Interaction Subcommittee.
 Members of the working subcommittee were tasked with gathering information about their specific topics, identifying issues, and presenting their findings and recommendations to the Working Group for further consideration for inclusion in a final report to the Legislature.

 Adrian has also served multiple capacities for the Hawaii Democratic Party.
-He is a board member on Young Progressives Demanding Action, a member of the Waikiki Lions Club, and a the former vice-president of the Taiwanese American Professionals.
-Additionally, Adrian has given numerous training and presentations to activists and lobbyists on best practices on how to best approach the legislature.
+He is a board member of Young Progressives Demanding Action, a member of the Waikiki Lions Club, and the former vice-president of the Taiwanese American Professionals.
+Additionally, Adrian has given numerous trainings and presentations to activists and lobbyists on best practices on how to best approach the legislature.

 Adrian currently maintains a license to practice real estate in Hawaii.
 He is eager to serve House District 22 and the State of Hawaii.